EMIRG-Group/Canada/README.md

   /* ---------- calendar with live countdown ---------- */
   (function(){
     var items = [
-      {d:"2026-09-02", t:"Bank of Canada held at 2.25%", n:"A seventh consecutive hold, with a hawkish tilt.
-The Bank flagged upside inflation risk from tariffs and energy prices."}, {d:"2026-09-03", t:"July trade and Q2 productivity", n:"Trade surplus collapsed to $769m; non-US exports hit a record.
+      {d:"2026-09-02", t:"Bank of Canada held at 2.25%", n:"A seventh consecutive hold with a hawkish tilt.
+Macklem named energy, not tariffs, as the bigger inflation risk."}, {d:"2026-09-03", t:"July trade and Q2 productivity", n:"Trade surplus collapsed to $769m; non-US exports hit a record.
 Productivity rebounded 1.0% after two down quarters."}, {d:"2026-09-04", t:"Labour Force Survey, August", n:"Employment fell 42,000, ending a four-month streak.
-Unemployment held at 6.4%; wage growth slowed to 2.0%."}, {d:"2026-09-08", t:"Canadian counter-tariffs take effect", n:"12:01 a.m.
-Tariffs of 15%, 25% and 50% on about 700 US products worth C$27.6bn.
-Details of the $1.5bn Regional Tariff Response Initiative expansion are due the same day."}, {d:"2026-09-14", t:"Consumer Price Index, August", n:"Whether gasoline pressure is fading, measured just before counter-tariffs start reaching shelf prices.
-Confirmed date."}, {d:"2026-09-17", t:"Population estimates, Q2 2026", n:"Expected mid-September.
-Statistics Canada revises the preliminary Q1 decline — it could shrink, deepen, or flip into growth."}, {d:"2026-09-30", t:"Monthly GDP, July", n:"Expected end of month.
-The July flash estimate was flat, so this is the first hard read on Q3 momentum."}, {d:"2026-10-09", t:"Labour Force Survey, September", n:"Expected.
-The month that shows whether August was a pause or a turn, and whether the manufacturing gain was front-running."}, {d:"2026-10-28", t:"Bank of Canada decision and Monetary Policy Report", n:"Confirmed.
-The first full forecast incorporating the August tariffs and the September countermeasures — the most important scheduled event left this year."}, {d:"2026-11-15", t:"2027–2029 Immigration Levels Plan", n:"Due in the fall.
-The signal on whether population contraction is a phase or a policy direction."}, {d:"2026-11-30", t:"Federal budget or fall economic statement", n:"Watch for a credible defence funding path — its absence has been the standing criticism."}, {d:"2026-12-03", t:"Labour productivity, Q3 2026", n:"Whether the Q2 rebound was a one-quarter artefact of strong output or the start of something."}, {d:"2027-07-01", t:"First annual CUSMA joint review", n:"The new recurring event.
-Repeats every year until extension is agreed or the agreement expires."}, {d:"2036-07-01", t:"CUSMA expiry, if never extended", n:"The outer boundary of the current trade architecture."}
+Unemployment held at 6.4%; wage growth slowed to 2.0%."}, {d:"2026-09-08", t:"Counter-tariffs in force; US escalates", n:"Canada's C$27.6bn countermeasures took effect.
+The same night Washington signed five further proclamations, adding outright import bans."}, {d:"2026-09-14", t:"Consumer Price Index, August", n:"Inflation held at 3.0%.
+Gasoline eased to 22.8%; grocery inflation fell below headline for the first time since July 2024."}, {d:"2026-09-15", t:"US 50% tariff list reshuffled", n:"Cement, rock salt and hospital pads out; ATVs, cheeses, motorboats, paper, wood, furniture and mattresses in."}, {d:"2026-09-17", t:"Population estimates, Q2 2026", n:"Expected mid-September.
+Revises the preliminary Q1 decline — it could shrink, deepen, or flip into growth."}, {d:"2026-09-29", t:"US import bans take effect", n:"Most Canadian alcohol, certain dairy and whey, molasses, motorcycles and mopeds barred from entry.
+CUSMA origin gives no exemption."}, {d:"2026-09-30", t:"Monthly GDP, July", n:"Expected end of month.
+The July flash was flat, so this is the first hard read on Q3 momentum."}, {d:"2026-10-09", t:"Labour Force Survey, September", n:"Expected.
+Shows whether August was a pause or a turn, and whether the manufacturing gain was front-running."}, {d:"2026-10-19", t:"Alberta referendum", n:"Ten questions, including whether to begin the legal process toward a binding separation vote.
+Polling points to No; the margin is what matters."}, {d:"2026-10-28", t:"Bank of Canada decision and MPR", n:"Confirmed.
+The first full forecast incorporating the tariffs, the bans and US$100 oil — the most important scheduled event left this year."}, {d:"2026-11-15", t:"2027–2029 Immigration Levels Plan", n:"Due in the fall.
+The signal on whether population contraction is a phase or a direction."}, {d:"2026-11-30", t:"Federal budget or fall economic statement", n:"Watch for a credible defence funding path — its absence has been the standing criticism."}, {d:"2026-12-03", t:"Labour productivity, Q3 2026", n:"Whether the Q2 rebound was a one-quarter artefact of strong output or the start of something."}, {d:"2027-01-01", t:"Threatened US auto tariff increase", n:"25% to 50% on all cars, trucks and parts.
+Still described by the White House as on the table."}, {d:"2027-07-01", t:"First annual CUSMA joint review", n:"Repeats every year until extension is agreed or the agreement expires."}, {d:"2036-07-01", t:"CUSMA expiry, if never extended", n:"The outer boundary of the current trade architecture."}
     ];
     var wrap = document.getElementById("calList");